monkey-dsc/Feature.SitecoreForms.MarketingCategoriesSubscription/README.md

 If access rights are set to the *"messaginguser"* the installation is quite easy:
 1. Open the Update Installation Wizard: *http://{YOURINSTANCE}/sitecore/admin/UpdateInstallationWizard.aspx*
 2. Install the *"update package"* suiteable to your Sitecore version, found in the [releases](https://github.com/monkey-dsc/Feature.SitecoreForms.MarketingCategoriesSubscription/releases).
-Refer to [Compatibility](#compatibility) which version of the module you need.
+Refer to [Compatibility](#compatibility) which version of the module you need *(I'm in a hurry to get up to date!)*.

 ## Usage